By: S. Elizabeth Williams, MD, MPH, FAAP

 When should I call my child's doctor?

-call your pediatrician with questions.
-Call right away if your child's symptoms seem to be getting worse instead of better, you notice joint swelling, your child has chronic anemia, or your child looks very pale.
+If you think your child may have fifth disease, it's okay to call your pediatrician's office with questions.
+Your child may need to see the doctor if their symptoms seem to be getting worse instead of better.
+Also reach out if you notice joint swelling, your child has chronic anemia or they look very pale.